-Effective January 1, 2011, the Judicial Council adopted rule 10.854 to implement AB 1926.
-This rule tasked Judicial Council staff-in collaboration with the trial court presiding judges and court executives-with preparing, maintaining, and distributing a manual providing standards and guidelines for the creation, maintenance, and retention of trial court records, consistent with the Government Code and the rules of court and policies adopted by the council.
-The first version of this manual, known as the Trial Court Records Manual, was approved by the council at the same time that it adopted rule 10.854.
+Effective January 1, 2011, the Judicial Council adopted rule 10.854 of the California Rules of Court to implement Assembly Bill 1926 (Stats.
+2010, ch.
+167).
+This rule tasked Judicial Council staff-in collaboration with trial court presiding judges and court executives-with preparing, maintaining, and distributing a manual providing standards and guidelines for the creation, maintenance, and retention of trial court records, consistent with the Government Code and the rules of court and policies adopted by the council.
+The initial version of the Trial Court Records Manual was approved by the council at the same time that it adopted rule 10.854.
+This manual has been of substantial assistance to the courts in managing their records.

-Judicial Council staff-in collaboration with the trial court presiding judges and court executives-are also responsible for periodically updating the Trial Court Records Manual to reflect changes in technology that affect the creation, maintenance, and retention of court records.
+Judicial Council staff, in collaboration with trial court presiding judges and court executives, are also responsible for periodically updating the manual to reflect changes in technology that affect the creation, maintenance, and retention of court records.
+Except for technical changes, corrections, or minor substantive changes, proposed changes must be made available for comment from the trial courts before the manual is updated or changed.
 (Cal.
 Rules of Court, rule 10.854(c).)
-Proposed changes must be made available for comment from the trial courts before the manual is updated or changed.
-(Ibid.)
-Since the Trial Court Records Manual was first issued, the council has twice updated it.
+The Trial Court Records Manual has been updated four times since it was first issued.